 Later that same year he packed his suitcase to go to a faraway land, The Netherlands, to work for his Ph.D degree.
 He did his research in the Infromatie- en Communicatie Theorie Group, Department of Electrical Engineering, Technische Universiteit Delft.
 His Ph.D thesis was “Geometric Distortion in Image and Video Watermarking: Robustness and Visual Quality Impact”.
 He earned his Ph.D in 2004.

-Currently, he is living in Semarang and working as an assistant professor at the Department of Electrical Engineering, Satya Wacana Christian University.
+Currently, he is living in Semarang and working as an Associate Professor at the Department of Electrical Engineering, Satya Wacana Christian University.
 He is a Senior Member of the IEEE.
 Dr. Setyawan is a United Board for Christian Higher Educations in Asia (UBCHEA) Fellow (class of 2014).
 As a United Board Fellow, he spent the Spring of 2015 as a visiting scholar at the Department of Electronic Engineering, Tunghai University, Taiwan.
 He then spent the Spring of 2016 as a visiting scholar at the Department of Electronic and Computer Engineering, Baylor University, Texas, U.S.A.

 When not busy teaching or doing research, Dr. Setyawan loves to pretend himself an ace pilot or a general plotting brilliant tactical moves.